+RINGERS: A ringer is your lowest Gross and Net score made on any hole that is regulation tee to green.
+Ringers may be posted any day from April 1 to October 31.
+For a ringer to be acceptable, a Ringer Club player must: Hole out the hole.
+Complete 9 consecutive holes and Post the score for the round.
+Hand in a ringer slip dated and signed by another player in her group.
 Each player keeps her own Ringer Record Card that is filed, alphabetically in the Ringer Box in the locker room.
 There are Gross and Net Ringer winners in each class.
 The class will be determined by the median handicap score during the season.

 MOST IMPROVED PLAYER: Prizes are awarded to the players who lower their handicap the most during the current season.
 USGA formula is used for this computation.

-HOLE IN ONE:.
-The WGAP members who make a hole-in-one are responsible for reporting the same, within 60 days, in accordance with the WGAP rules.
+HOLE IN ONE: The WGAP members who make a hole-in-one are responsible for reporting the same, within 60 days, in accordance with the WGAP rules.
 To be officially recognized by the WGAP, a hole-in-one must be made during a round of 18 holes.

 A minimum of two players shall constitute a tournament in all classes.
-A player MUST expect to play both rounds of competition; otherwise she should not enter.
+A player MUST expect to play both rounds of competition; otherwise, she should not enter.
 (In order to claim a win by default, the player’s appearance on the first tee at the assigned time, would establish her as the winner against the defaulting player.

-36 HOLE PLAY CHAMPIONSHIP – ALL CLASSES CLASS “A” 0 THRU15.9 CLASS “B” 16.0THRU22.9 CLASS “C” 23.0THRU28.9 CLASS “D” 29.0 AND UP
+36 HOLE PLAY CHAMPIONSHIP – ALL CLASSES CLASS “A” 0.0 THRU 15.9 CLASS “B” 16.0 THRU 22.9 CLASS “C” 23.0 THRU 28.9 CLASS “D” 29.0 AND UP

 Any Sandy Run member whose index is within the listed classes is eligible to play.
 To win a prize, one must be a member of one of the Money Clubs and have paid the Golf Program Fee.
 If not a member such, winner is only entitled to have her name engraved on the TROPHY.

-2 Participants must play at the assigned times.
+Participants must play at the assigned times.
 Only tournament participants may tee off in the times reserved for the championship.
 Competitors will play as follows:

 In the event of a Tie for the Championship in any class, the players who are tied must play together in a Sudden Death Playoff immediately after play, starting on the first hole, until the tie is broken.
 For other ties there will be a match of cards following USGA recommendations proceeding in such manner until the tie is broken (back nine, back six, etc.).